-The County adopted the requirements of GASB Statement No. 45 during the year ended June 30, 2008.
+The reporting entity adopted the requirements of GASB Statement No. 45 during the year ended June 30, 2008.
 In adopting GASB 45, the County recognizes the cost of post-employment health care in the year when the employee services are received; reports the accumulated liability from the prior years and provides information useful in assessing potential demands on the County's future cash flows.
 Recognition of the liability accumulated from prior years will be phased in over 30 years, commencing with the 2008 liability.

 The County provides health, prescription and vision care insurance benefits to eligible retirees and their eligible dependents and life insurance for retirees only.
-Eligible persons include employees, former employees, or beneficiaries who are receiving pensions, and meet the eligibility requirements of the Maryland State Retirement and Pension System.
+Eligible persons include employees, former employees, or beneficiaries who are receiving pensions, and meet the eligibility requirements of the Maryland State Retirement and Pension System (General Employees) and the St. Mary's County Sheriff's Department Retirement Plan (Sheriff Employees).
 The County pays a percentage of premiums based on years of service.
 For employees retiring prior to July 1, 2010, the percentage ranges from 26.6% with five years of service to 85% with 16 or more years of service.
 The percentages for employees retiring on or after July 1, 2010, range from 21.25% with 10 years of service to 85% with 25 years of service.
 There is no statutory or contractual requirement to provide these benefits, and they may be changed or modified by the Board of County Commissioners.